CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 apiClient.setPrivateKey("<YOUR_API_PRIVATE_KEY_IN_HEX>");
 // call api
 const apiInstance = new CoboWaas2JsApi.WalletsApi();
-const tokenId = "ETH_USDT"; // String | The token ID, which is the unique identifier of a token.
-You can retrieve the IDs of all the tokens you can use by calling [List enabled tokens](/v2/api-references/wallets/list-enabled-tokens). const address = "0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045"; // String | The wallet address. apiInstance.checkAddressValidity(tokenId, address).then((data) => {
+const chainId = "ETH"; // String | The chain ID, which is the unique identifier of a blockchain.
+You can retrieve the IDs of all the chains you can use by calling [List enabled chains](/developers/v2/api-references/wallets/list-enabled-chains). const address = "0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045"; // String | The wallet address. apiInstance.checkAddressValidity(chainId, address).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);